 Police said it doesn't take long for something detrimental to happen.
 They suggest leaving your puppy at home, or if you have to take them with you, run errands in the non-peak hours when it isn't as hot.

-Annabell is being treated at the Austin Animal Center.
-Monday, a veterinarian said Annabell did not have fleas.
+Annabelle is being treated at the Austin Animal Center.
+Monday, a veterinarian said Annabelle did not have fleas.

 Bullen is being held in the Travis County Jail on a $4,000 bond.
 If convicted, he faces up to one year in jail and a fine.